 Regaining Financial Aid Eligibility with a SAP Appeal for Maximum Time Frame

 Students who need additional time to complete their degrees must meet with their academic adviser to complete a SAP Appeal Form.
 Students must also update their expected graduation date with the Degree Progress Office.
 The Financial Aid Office may increase the maximum time frame for students who have changed majors, are adding a major, or have experienced a one-time extenuating circumstance such as illness or injury that has since been resolved.
-The Financial Aid Office will make no adjustments for declared minors.
+However, the Financial Aid Office will not approve any appeal when the additional time required for completing the degree objective(s) extends beyond 150 percent of one undergraduate degree.
+In addition, the Financial Aid Office will make no adjustments for declared minors.